math-a3k/django-ai/docs/installation.rst

     INSTALLED_APPS = (
         ...
+        # Dependencies
+        'nested_admin',

-        'nested_admin', # Dependency
+        # django-ai apps
+        'django_ai.base',
         'django_ai.bayesian_networks',
+        'django_ai.supervised_learning',
+        'django_ai.systems.spam_filtering',

+        # optional but highly recommended
         'django_ai.examples',
         ...
     )

+The ``django_ai.examples`` is optional but it is highly recommended that you keep it as a reference.

 3. Create the migrations for the dependencies and apply them::

     python manage.py makemigrations
     python manage.py migrate

-The ``django_ai.examples`` is optional but it is highly recommended that you keep it as a reference.

 4. Add django-ai's apps URL patterns and its dependencies::